 - Is the purchase of seed stock (nursery transplants) eligible for use of grant funds for a SustAg project?

 - Farming labor working on the grant project is an eligible cost, while non-grant farming labor doing work on the rest of the farm is considered "normal farming operations".
-Time spent on grant project work can be assigned to the budget.
-Labor costs for time spent doing other farming duties are not eligible for grant funds, so you will need to track the time spent specifically working on the approved grant project.

 - Example: You farm a total of 10 acres but one acre is involved with the grant project; you should only include your time spent tending the one acre as your reimbursed labor.

 - Farming labor working on the grant project is an eligible cost, while non-grant farming labor doing work on the rest of the farm is considered "normal farming operations".
-Time spent on grant project work can be assigned to the budget.
-Labor costs for time spent doing other farming duties are not eligible for grant funds, so you will need to track the time spent specifically working on the approved grant project.

 - If a piece of equipment that costs more than $1,500 is needed to conduct my research or demonstration project, do you think there is leeway in the RFP for the grant to pay for $1,500 of the purchase and the remainder of the cost is my (the grantee’s) responsibility?